Applications are open for our 2023/2024 training contracts – click here to apply now. Applications for the 2022 summer vacation scheme have closed.

 How do you find balancing work and study?

 "The balance between work and study is extremely generous.
-We are entitled to one day's study leave a week where you can focus solely on studying for CILEx.
+We are entitled to one day's study leave a week where you can focus solely on studying.
 So far, the balance is fine and I am managing my work and study time very well in preparation for my first exam.
 I always know that if I wasn't coping with the balance, I have a supportive team who can ensure I keep on top of all my work/studying and the firm is a pleasure to work for."
-Samantha Ross, First Year Apprentice
+Samantha Ross, Paralegal Apprentice

 What are we looking for?